knative/docs/docs/eventing/debugging/README.md

 This is actually a single binary that runs multiple Source Controllers, importantly including [ContainerSource Controller](#containersource-controller).

-The `KubernetesEventSource` is fairly simple, as it delegates all functionality to an underlying [ContainerSource](#containersource), so there is likely no useful information in its logs.
+The `ApiServerSource` is fairly simple, as it delegates all functionality to an underlying [ContainerSource](#containersource), so there is likely no useful information in its logs.
 Instead more useful information is likely in the [ContainerSource Controller](#containersource-controller)'s logs.
-If you want to look at `KubernetesEventSource` Controller's logs anyway, they can be see with:
+If you want to look at `ApiServerSource` Controller's logs anyway, they can be see with:

 ```shell
 kubectl --namespace knative-sources logs -l control-plane=controller-manager